NGRX

 I created a dice actions typescript file and defined three actions: {roll, rollSuccess, and rollFailure}

-The app component will dispatch a "roll" Action in response to a (click).
+The app component dispatches a "roll" Action in response to a click.
+It does not dispatch the rollSuccess or rollFailure Actions directly.

 npm i @ngrx/store